Chak, Sindh: Food

+Chak also has many areas with different interests so some areas have different stalls.

 Transport

 Chak serves as a transport hub for the other towns of the locality.
 It is connected to Sukkur, Shikarpur and other towns via link roads leading to the National Highway (known as N-65).
 It is also connected to the Indus Highway (known as N-55) via Rustam town.
 A large number of businessmen, workers, employees, students and other people commute to Sukkur daily through designated travel services of dozens of buses and more than 60 vans to Sukkur and adjoining areas.
 Sukkur Airport is at a distance of around 20 kilometres south-east.

+Most People use Motorbikes to Commute to Work or School, buses or other means of public transport to get around.

 Education

 Despite meager resources and poor infrastructure, many students from this small town have made it to the top colleges and universities in the country.
 Also many people are working in good positions in government and private organisations.
 There are primary and high schools for girls and boys separately.
 Few years back the high school for boys was upgraded to higher-secondary school.
 However, the quality of teaching and infrastructure to cater to the higher-secondary level have yet to be improved.
 Therefore, a sizeable proportion of students still commutes to Sukkur for higher-secondary education.

 Following are the main educational schools and centres in Chak: